The answer depends on the stage you are at in setting up your account to use the serial numbers module. Therefore, there are two different situations:

 You will face this situation if you have activated serial numbers in your Megaventory account after entering your products.
 You will have two choices:

-a) Perform an Inventory Taking
+a) Perform an Inventory Adjustment

 This will allow you to define the serial numbers for the products you already have in stock on your account, and to update Megaventory with the existing stock you have in your physical locations.

-Head to Inventory > New Adjustment and download the spreadsheet for inventory taking once you choose the Inventory Location in which you’ll carry it.
+Head to Inventory > New Adjustment and download the spreadsheet for inventory adjustment once you choose the Inventory Location in which you’ll carry it.
 This spreadsheet includes an additional column for serial numbers (assuming that the serial numbers module is activated in the account).

 You will need to fill in this column with the serial numbers (separated by commas) for each product, and upload the file as csv.

-The advantage of doing an Inventory Taking is basically that it allows you to record serial numbers for products you have on physical count but don’t show up on Megaventory.
+The advantage of doing an Inventory Adjustment is basically that it allows you to record serial numbers for products you have on physical count but don’t show up on Megaventory.
 Click here if you want to learn more.

 b) Add Serial Numbers